AdnanSharique/fsi/Readme-shell.md

 * An Azure Account with the ability to create an Azure Synapse Workspace.
 * A Power BI Pro or Premium account to host Power BI reports.
-* Make sure you are the Power BI admin for your account and service principal access has been enabled on your workspace.
+* Make sure you are the Power BI administrator for your account and service principal access is enabled on your Power BI tenant.
 * Make sure the following resource providers are registered with your Azure Subscription.
    - Microsoft.Sql
    - Microsoft.Synapse